Find a Physician

 Tell us your location, or just click “Let’s Go” to find a physician who will listen and help identify the best treatment option for you.

 This tool will show you the physicians closest to you.

 Check out their profiles to see what options they offer.

 Call their office and schedule an in-person or

 3. Get the facts

-Go to the consult and discuss all your treatment options.
-What’s best for you may or may not be Acessa.
+What’s best for you may or may not be the Acessa procedure.

-Most insurance companies require that you or your doctor requests “prior authorization” before they cover Acessa.
+Most insurance companies require that you or your doctor requests “prior authorization” before they cover the Acessa procedure.